 With travel as well as most activities outside the home reduced with COVID-19, many have refocused their energies on do-it-yourself projects, which can come with their own set of risks, most commonly hand, arm, elbow and shoulder injuries.
 From crafting to home improvement and everything in between, fellowship-trained upper extremity surgeon Dr. Robert Allaire at Casper Orthopedics offers expert safety guidelines for area residents to follow while undertaking any project this fall.
 Patients in need of specialized bone, joint and muscle care are encouraged to call (307) 265-7205 to schedule a safe in-office appointment.
-Telehealth visits are also available, and walk-ins are welcome at the practice’s OrthoCare Now urgent orthopedic clinic at 4140 Centennial Hills Blvd.
+Walk-ins are welcome at the practice’s OrthoCare Now urgent orthopedic clinic at 4140 Centennial Hills Blvd.

 "There are a number of minor and serious wrist, elbow, hand and shoulder injuries from home improvement projects and even crafts," says Dr. Allaire.
 "Fall projects like landscaping and even creating décor can be fun and rewarding to accomplish on your own, but these activities do come with safety risks, so my colleagues and I wanted to share some guidance for completing projects safely."